rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 * **Sheffield Tinsley Locks** - a set of 7 locks on the Sheffield and Tinsley Canal at the edge of Sheffield
 * **Crowle Keadby** - the Stainforth and Keadby Canal joins the River Trent at Keadby

 The Rotherham rain gauge only operated for three years 1867-69, with its rainfall sheet reporting that the gauge was moved because it was in the way of a new railway line.
-The Sheffield Tinsley Locks rain gauge started operating in 1870 - conceivably this was the new location for the Rotherham rain gauge, explaining why the Sheffield location started reporting after the other locations in this set.
+The Sheffield Tinsley Locks rain gauge started operating in 1870 - perhaps this was the new location for the Rotherham rain gauge, explaining why the Sheffield location started reporting after the other locations in this set.

-Most of the rain gauges report a change of altitude, usually in the mid-1890s, tying in with the date when the waterways becoming independent of MS&LR.
+Most of the rain gauges report a change of elevation, usually in the mid-1890s, tying in with the date when the waterways became independent of MS&LR.
 Rain gauge readings continue for nearly 30 years after this, still in the name of MS&LR (and its successor GCR), implying that gauges at waterways sites had probably been relocated to a nearby MS&LR railway site.
 There were MS&LR railway lines close to the various waterways (often running parallel to them), but not necessarily stations.

 ## 'Cheshire Lines Railway' Rain Gauge Locations